MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 1. Scale a deployed app in Azure Container Apps
 1. Manage revisions in Azure Container Apps

-> [!IMPORTANT]
-> You must provide your own Azure and GitHub accounts to complete this lab.
-Ensure that your accounts have Owner privileges.

 ### Exercise 1: Configure Azure resources

 In this exercise, you configure Azure resources that support your Azure Container Apps solution.